How to use the command 'dropbearkey' (with examples)

 -t rsa

-: Specifies the key size of the RSA key to be generated as 4096 bits.-f path/to/key_file
+: This argument sets the size of the RSA key to 4096 bits, providing enhanced security over smaller key sizes.-f path/to/key_file

 Code: